-U.S., NATO prepare to sharpen eastern defenses if Russia invades Ukraine
+West prepares to sharpen eastern defenses if Russia invades Ukraine

-But despite the warnings to Putin from the White House, the Biden administration hasn’t detailed what an enhanced, long-term presence would look like on NATO’s eastern border after a full-scale Russian invasion of Ukraine.
+But despite the warnings to Putin from the White House, the Biden administration hasn’t detailed what an enhanced presence would look like on NATO’s eastern border after a full-scale Russian invasion of Ukraine.
 Nor have warnings about a bolstered NATO halted Russia’s buildup of forces, missiles and armored vehicles around Ukraine.

-Already, the United States has deployed about 2,000 additional forces from Fort Bragg in North Carolina, primarily to Poland, in response to the Russian building on Ukraine’s border to reassure allies close to Russia.
+Already, the United States has deployed about 2,000 additional forces from Fort Bragg in North Carolina, primarily to Poland, in response to the Russian building on the Ukrainian border to reassure allies close to Russia.
 On Friday, U.S. officials said 3,000 from the 82nd Airborne Division would join them, taking the total to 5,000 within days.

-And 1,000 U.S. soldiers were to arrive in Romania from a U.S. installation in Germany — adding to the 900 U.S. troops already in the country.
+Meanwhile, 1,000 U.S. soldiers were to arrive in Romania from a U.S. installation in Germany, adding to the 900 U.S. troops already in that eastern European country.

 NATO Secretary General Jens Stoltenberg has said the alliance is considering what adjustments to make to its eastern posture in the longer term.